opendroid-project/docs/wiki/Crave_Tricks.md

 ### VS-Code Web
 In this section, we'll be using code-server(preinstalled on devspace CLI) to start a session.
 Most of these steps will be obsolete soon, when the crave team has this auto-execute when VSCode button is clicked on the dashboard.
 For now, try this:

-#### Kill Session
-Stop the command/exit out of the session

-Go to the dashboard, Sessions Tab, and stop your session

 #### Connect to Session
 Now, connect to your devspace with this command